cslarsen/csl.name/_posts/2011-03-03-Shakespeare-linear-palindromes.markdown

 Anyway, there are many algorithms for doing this.
 Mine is just based on a brute force scan of the text.
-I see I claim that the running time is linear on the average input, but quadratic in the worst case (such as a file with all `a`s).
-Since writing it, I haven't double&dash;checked the running time analysis.
+I see I claim that the running time is linear on the average input, but quadratic in the worst case (I haven't double-checked this).

 {% highlight C %}
 /*